-- 1) Click the New Theme button above the list of themes. - 2) Click the General tab and type a name for the new theme. - 3) Click the Files tab (Figure 59). - 4) Click Find Files.
+- 1) Click the New Theme button above the list of themes. - 2) Click the General tab and type a name for the new theme. - 3) Click the Files tab (Figure 61). - 4) Click Find Files.
 The Select Path dialog box opens.
-Navigate to the folder that contains the image files for the new theme and click Select.

-- 5) Back on the Files tab, either click on Add All to install all of the files in the selected folder, or use File Type and/or select one or more files from the displayed list, and click on Add to install a selection of files to the new theme. - 6) Click OK when finished.
+Navigate to the folder that contains the image files for the new theme and click Select. - 5) Back on the Files tab, either click on Add All to install all of the files in the selected folder, or use File Type and/or select one or more files from the displayed list, and click on Add to install a selection of files to the new theme. - 6) Click OK when finished. - 7) The new theme will now be displayed on the list of themes in the Gallery, under the name New Theme.
+You will have to rename it manually by right-clicking the theme name and selecting Rename.

-Properties of New Theme
+😌 Properties of New Theme ×

 General Files

-F ile type <all files=""> (.bmp;.dxf;.emf;.eps;.gif; </all> Find Files
+F ile type <all files=""> (.bmp;.dxf;.emf;.eps;.gif;</all> Find Files

 <no files=""></no> Add

 A d d All

-Pr e view
+Preview

-Figure 59.
+Figure 61.
 Setting up a new theme in the Gallery